AnaG0307/my-recipe-blog-a/README.md

         - In Heroku, in the settings tab remove the DISABLE_COLLECTSTATIC variable;
         - In Heroku, go to the deploy tab and click on deploy branch.

+## Redeployment

+Site redeployed to Render due to Heroku not having a free plan anymore

 ## Credits